aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 5. Pretrain ESM2 models

 Now we are ready to submit distributed training jobs to pretrain `ESM2` models.
-We provide the `esm2-pretrain-template.yaml` script to run training on 2 `p5.48xlarge` nodes with `8xH100 80 GB` GPUs.
+We provide the `esm2-pretrain-template.yaml` script to run training on two `p5.48xlarge` nodes with `8xH100 80 GB` GPUs (or a similar GPU based nodes)
 Make sure data paths and model configuration is correct if you are running on custom data.
 To kick off distributed training execute:

 ```bash
 cat esm2-pretrain-template.yaml | envsubst > esm2-pretrain.yaml